Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms: Numerical Experiments

-Fig.\ref{fig2-2} shows the relative error convergence curves of the IDR($s$) and Hessenberg method for calculating the bilinear form \(u^\top e^{-hB}v\) of the asymmetric matrix $B$ under different step sizes (\(h=0.2, 0.5, 1\)).
-The experimental results indicate that the a posteriori error estimate \(\xi^{\text{rel}}\) is highly consistent with the true relative error \(\xi_{\text{true}}^{\text{rel}}\), verifying the effectiveness of using the first term of the error expansion as a stopping criterion and demonstrating the stability and adaptability of the IDR($s$) method in asymmetric problems.
-Table \ref{table2} compares the performance of three methods under the same experimental conditions.
-For the asymmetric matrix $B$, the computation time of the IDR($s$) method is significantly lower than that of the Arnoldi method when \(h = 0.2\) and \(h = 0.5\).
-The experimental results show that the IDR($s$) method has obvious advantages over the Arnoldi method.
+Fig. \ref{fig2-2} shows the relative error convergence curves of the IDR($s$) and Arnoldi approximations for the bilinear form of matrix exponential \(\mathbf{u}^\top e^{-hB}\mathbf{v}\) under different step sizes (\(h=0.2, 0.5, 1\)).
+The experimental results indicate that the a posteriori error estimate \(\xi^{\text{rel}}\) is highly consistent with the true relative error \(\xi_{\text{true}}^{\text{rel}}\), verifying the effectiveness of using the first term of the error expansion as a stopping criterion and demonstrating the stability and adaptability of the IDR($s$) approximation to the expression \eqref{1.1} with asymmetric matrices.
+Table \ref{table2} compares the performance of two methods under the same experimental conditions.
+For the asymmetric matrix $B$, the CPU time of the IDR($s$) approximation is significantly lower than that of the Arnoldi approximation when \(h = 0.2\) and \(h = 0.5\).
+The experimental results show that the IDR($s$) approximation has obvious advantages over the Arnoldi approximation.